Sustainability

 Protecting and Restoring Biodiversity

-In light of these international trends, and in light of our relationship with nature, the NGK Group recognizes the importance of understanding the degree of dependence and impact that its business has on nature throughout its entire value chain.
-The NGK Group sees protecting and restoring biodiversity as an important issue, and is promoting relevant initiatives.
+In light of these international trends, the NGK Group emphasizes our relationship with nature, and recognizes the importance of understanding the degree of dependence and impact that our entire value chain has on nature.
+We see protecting and restoring biodiversity as an important issue, and are promoting initiatives to bring about a sustainable society.

 Targets and Achievements

-Our NGK Group Environmental Vision makes it clear that our goal is to help achieve coexistence with nature.
+In our NGK Group Environmental Vision, the NGK Group makes it clear that our goal is to help achieve coexistence with nature.
 To this end, we strive to live in harmony with nature by minimizing the environmental burden on ecosystems, and by raising the awareness of each employee through awareness-raising activities.
-Moreover, our fifth 5-Year Environmental Action Plan is organized around the theme of promoting the conservation of biodiversity.
-In our FY2025 goal, we pledge to expand and enhance actions aimed at Aichi Targets.
+Moreover, one of the themes of our fifth 5-Year Environmental Action Plan is promoting the conservation of biodiversity.
+In our FY2025 goal, we are promoting initiatives to expand and enhance actions aimed at Aichi Targets.

-In FY2023, we investigated trends inside and outside Japan as we prepared to support TNFD disclosure, following the LEAP (Locate, Evaluate, Assess, Prepare) approach proposed by the TNFD framework to begin evaluating risks and opportunities.
-Hereafter, we will continue to promote activities, and develop content for disclosure.
+In FY2024, we investigated trends in and outside Japan to support TNFD disclosure.
+In addition to following the LEAP (Locate, Evaluate, Assess, Prepare) approach advocated by the TNFD to evaluate risks and opportunities, we assessed our entire value chain from the perspective of dependencies and impacts, and disclosed the results.
+Hereafter, we will maintain and enhance these initiatives, and work to further develop content for disclosure.

 Registration as TNFD Early Adopter

 The NGK Group has endorsed the efforts of the Taskforce on Nature-related Financial Disclosures (TNFD) and in January 2024, we also registered as a TNFD Early Adopter.
-We have pledged to comprehensively disclose information related to nature in line with recommendations by 2026.
+Through this, we pledged to comprehensively disclose information related to nature in line with the 4 pillars (governance, strategy, risk and impact management, and measurement indices and targets) advocated by the TNFD by our 2026 disclosure.

-In FY2024, we disclosed the results of analysis based on the LEAP approach that we had already implemented by the previous fiscal year.
+However, we disclosed this information in a form compliant with the 4-pillars a year early in FY2025.
+This disclosure is primarily based on the manufacturing stage LEAP approach evaluation that we implemented during the previous fiscal year.

 Nature Conservation Activities for Biodiversity